finos/FDC3/GOVERNANCE.md

 ### 1.3.
 Discussion Groups

 The Working Group may form one or more "Discussion Groups" to organize collaboration around a particular aspect of a specification.
 Discussion Groups are for discussion only.
-Approval of all portions of a specification is subject to the consensus-based decision making process.
+Approval of all portions of a specification is subject to the consensus-based decision-making process of the FDC3 Standard Working Group.

 ### 1.4.
 Maintainers